Calyndrae/Destructive-DataPack/README.md

 # Destructive-DataPack
-### Advanced JVM Stress Testing & World Corruption Logic for Minecraft 1.21.x
+### Advanced JVM Stress Testing & World Corruption testing for Minecraft 1.21.x personal world.

 ![Minecraft Version](https://img.shields.io/badge/Minecraft-1.21-green)
 ![Status](https://img.shields.io/badge/Status-Destructive-red)

-A high-intensity technical datapack engineered to test the limits of Minecraft’s rendering engine and the JVM heap.
+A high-intensity technical datapack engineered to test the limits of Minecraft’s rendering engine and the JVM heap for single player Pc.

 > [!WARNING]
 > **CRITICAL DATA RISK:** This datapack is designed to be destructive.
 Use strictly in isolated testing environments.